scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

   under `Not excluded:` and left alone.
 - Read-back requires the exclusion to be gone; the add script requires it to be present.
 - Entries are matched by exact ID or username.
-Removal buffers each `<computer_group>` or `<user>` block and discards it only if the whole block matches, because once `xmllint` has formatted the XML the id and the element that owns it are on different lines — a line-at-a-time filter could delete one entry's `<id>` and leave a malformed block behind.
-It also means group `7` is never confused with group `77`.
+Removal buffers complete `<computer_group>` and `<user>` blocks because `xmllint` places an entry's ID and wrapper on different lines.
+This preserves valid XML and distinguishes group `7` from group `77`.
 - Removing the last entry leaves an empty container (`<computer_groups/>`), which is what Jamf Pro itself writes for an empty exclusion list.